convertigo/c8oprj-lib-opencmis/project.md

 # CMIS connector to Alfresco

-This is the CMIS connector for Convertigo enabling to read, and put file in CMIS repositories such as Alfresco.
+This is the CMIS connector for Convertigo enabling to read and put file in CMIS repositories such as Alfresco.
 The Connector relies on the Apache OpenCMIS library.

 <details><summary><span style="color:DarkGoldenRod"><i>Connectors</i></span></summary><blockquote><p>